Vēl Pāri: Siege and death

 The three crowned kings of Tamilakam- Cheras, Cholas and Pandyas expanded their kingdoms ruthlessly and turned their attention towards independent velir kings, turning them into subordinates or eliminating them and assimilating their kingdoms.
 They laid siege to the Parambu country.
 However, Pari was garrisoned atop the hill, and refused to give in.
 The war dragged for months and his people sustained on various forest produce.
-Kabilar approached the kings and asked them to turn back describing his patron Pari as an unconquerable warrior (excerpt from Purananooru song 109):
+Kabilar approached the kings and asked them to turn back describing his patron Pari as an unconquerable warrior (excerpt from Purananooru song 109, 110 and 111):

 You may think Pāri's mountain is easy to conquer.
 Even though the three of you with your gigantic royal drums lay siege to it..Like the sky is his mountain.
 Like the stars in the sky are its springs.
 Even though your elephants are tied to every tree, your chariots spread through every field, you will not take it by fighting.
 He will not surrender it by the sword.
 But here: I know how you can win it.
-If you play little lutes, their strings of rubbed twine, have your dancing women come behind with thick, fragrant hair, and go to him dancing and singing, he will give you his mountain and his whole land.
+If you play little lutes, their strings of rubbed twine, have your dancing women come behind with thick, fragrant hair, and go to him dancing and singing, and ask him to donate it, he will give you his mountain and his whole land.